Creating destination databases in Amazon Redshift - Amazon Redshift

 Important

-Before creating a database from your integration, your zero-ETL integration must be created and in the Active state on the Amazon RDS or Amazon Redshift console.
+Before creating a database from your integration, your zero-ETL integration must be created and in the Active state on the Amazon Redshift console.

 Before you can start replicating data from your source into Amazon Redshift, create a database from the integration in Amazon Redshift.
 You can either create the database using the Amazon Redshift console or the query editor v2.